Table of Contents

 - Settlement: The final exchange of cash for securities (Delivery versus Payment - DvP).

 Understanding the interactions between brokers, custodians, depositories, and CCPs is critical.
 Draw flowcharts to visualize these processes if necessary.
+Also practise failed-settlement scenarios and ICMA interest-claim calculations, which are explicit syllabus objectives.

 3. Demystify Corporate Actions